awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-wafwebacl-cloudfront/README.md

 import software.amazon.awsconstructs.services.cloudfronts3.*;
 import software.amazon.awsconstructs.services.wafwebaclcloudfront.*;

+final CloudFrontToS3 cloudfrontToS3 = CloudFrontToS3(this, 'test-cloudfront-s3', new CloudFrontToS3Props.Builder()
+    .build());

-// This construct can only be attached to a configured CloudFront. new WafwebaclToCloudFront(this, "test-wafwebacl-cloudfront", {
+// This construct can only be attached to a configured CloudFront. new WafwebaclToCloudFront(this, "test-wafwebacl-cloudfront", new WafwebaclToCloudFrontProps.Builder()
-    existingCloudFrontWebDistribution(cloudfrontToS3.getCloudFrontWebDistribution())
-    .build())
+    .existingCloudFrontWebDistribution(cloudfrontToS3.getCloudFrontWebDistribution())
+    .build());
 });
 ```